tylerhoecker/tylerhoecker.github.io/_pages/about.md

 My passion for exploring the natural world is what led me to science, and I enjoy a variety of methods for doing so: by foot, bike, ski, and on rock.
 I also enjoy the vibrant local and international food scene Madison.

 Before beginning graduate school, I spent six months living aboard a small sailboat in the south Pacific.
-You can [download collection of photographs and essays I produced on the experience](/assets/pdfs/hoecker_cv_2019_03_10.pdf)
+You can [download "Ocean Wilderness", a collection of photographs and essays I produced on the experience](/assets/pdfs/OceanWilderness.pdf)

 ## Contact